iamgiolaga/giolaga.com-code/README.md

 ## What is this Repository?

 This is the repository where you can find the code of [my personal website](https://giolaga.com).
-From this code I run the command
+From this repository I launch the command
 ```
-npm run build
+sh autobuild
 ```
-so that a ```build``` folder is generated.
-This folder content is then moved to [this repository](https://github.com/iamgiolaga/iamgiolaga.github.io).
+This brief script has the effect of automatically build the application: a ```build``` folder is generated and its content is then moved to [this repository](https://github.com/iamgiolaga/iamgiolaga.github.io).